Jguitian1/CPE322/README.md

 # CPE322

-This is a course repository for CPE322 which is a child of the EE322 Canvas Shell for Stevens Institute of Technology
+This is a course repository for CPE322 which is a child of the EE322 Canvas Shell for Stevens Institute of Technology.
+Each lab folder contains the information required to complete each lab for this course.

 ## Intro